 I.B.8 Evidence of Meeting the Standard

-Santa Ana College broadly communicates to the campus community the results various assessments and evaluation activities in the SAC Factbook, the Research Dashboards, and program/course reviews which are available on the program review website (I.B.8-1, I.B.8-2, I.B.8-3).
+Santa Ana College broadly communicates to the campus community the results of its various assessments and evaluation activities in the SAC Factbook, the Research Dashboards, and program/course reviews which are available on the program review website (I.B.8-1, I.B.8-2, I.B.8-3).
 These resources aid the institution in recognizing its collective strengths and opportunities for growth.
 Reports are made bi-monthly by each initiative entity across the 3/various Participatory Governance Committees, to keep with transparency and regularly update all constituents.
 In addition, the institution regularly participates in an iterative process whereby data and assessment results support future goals and actions to equitably support student success, especially during times of need and rapid change (I.B.8-4, I.B.8-5, I.B.8-6, I.B.8-7).

 This data is further used to determine and set priorities of professional development workshops and activities needed to strengthen weaknesses expressed in such data.
 Professional development work groups, comprised of constituents across the institution, meet monthly to address weaknesses and advise on the setting of PD priorities.
 The Professional Development Team develops and implements professional development workshops and activities for all SAC employees, and plays an active role in supporting and, at times, co-facilitating professional development provided by SAC’s Distance Education Office, Student Equity, and various other departments and offices.
-Funding of pertinent and necessary external training experiences and conferences is determined and prioritized of greatest need, as indicated by the data (8-8).
+Funding of pertinent and necessary external training experiences and conferences is determined and prioritized by areas of greatest need, as indicated by the data (8-8).

 The data is also used to identify and prioritize areas of greatest need in Distance Education.
 The goals and activities of the Distance Education Advisory Group are a part of the Distance Education Plan, which is submitted to the Academic Senate and distributed through the Senate minutes/emails and DE reporting through SACTAC.
 Objectives, goals, and SLOs are measured through annual faculty and student surveys with analysis and adjustments made accordingly.
 (I.B.8-6)